OfficeAddins/custom-functions/README.md

 <B>Help Link Problem</B>

-*) Build the project and host the files on an https web server
+*) Build the project, upload the files to a https web server and sideload into Excel

-*) Side load the add-in into Excel

 *) Select (File > New > Blank workbook)